 START NOW integrates research, theory and clinical experience.
 This strengths-based approach focuses on an accepting and collaborative clinical style while placing the primary responsibility for change on the participant.
-It also accounts for the limited treatment resources available various care delivery settings.
+It also accounts for the limited treatment resources available in various care delivery settings.

 - 32 sessions divided into four skill-based units